yqzhong7/AIPW/README.md

 #### 4\. <a id="par"></a>Parallelization with future.apply

-The current version of AIPW package supports parallel processing using [future.apply](https://github.com/HenrikBengtsson/future.apply) package under the [future](https://github.com/HenrikBengtsson/future) framework.
+The current version of AIPW package supports parallel processing implemented by [future.apply](https://github.com/HenrikBengtsson/future.apply) package under the [future](https://github.com/HenrikBengtsson/future) framework.
 Simply use `plan()` to enable this feature and `set.seed()` to take care